dotnet/csharplang/proposals/csharp-12.0/collection-expressions.md

 A *collection expression conversion* allows a collection expression to be converted to a type.

-The following implicit *collection expression conversions* exist from a collection literal expression:
+The following implicit *collection expression conversions* exist from a collection expression:

 * To a single dimensional *array type* `T[]` where: